Washington, Baltimore and Annapolis Trail: History

 Construction of the Anne Arundel portion of the trail started in 2003 with four phases, later expanded to five.
 Phase I started with a 2.3 mi long section, in Anne Arundel County through Odenton which opened in 2004, linking Waugh Chapel Road to Strawberry Lake Way, both located in Piney Orchard.
 Phase Ib extended the trail another two miles (3 km) northeast in 2006 to connect Waugh Chapel Road to Odenton Road.
 Phase II extended the trail 1.3 miles from Strawberry Lake Way to Conway Road and opened in November 2007.
 It incorporated two bridges, including one passing over the Little Patuxent River.
 Part of Phase IV, which is not built on the rail right-of-way but as a sidepath along Strawberry Lake Way, was completed by June 2008, the rest to Annapolis Road will be constructed in the future.
-Phase III took the trail 1.7 miles farther south from Conway Road to the shores of the Patuxent River was completed in 2016 and opened on June 2, 2016.
+Phase III extended the trail 1.7 miles south from Conway Road to the shores of the Patuxent River.
+Construction was completed in 2016, and the extension opened on June 2 of that year.
+Anne Arundel County built a bridge across the Patuxent from 2022 to 2025.

-In July 2019, Boy Scout Young Min Miller of Troop 1212 created 6 benches spread out amongst the trail, in order to complete his Eagle Scout project.
-Each bench serves the Prince George's County portion of the trail, with the first bench near Electric Avenue, and last bench nearing the terminus of the trail at Race Track Road.

 Meanwhile, the Odenton Bike path, which will partially connect the WB&A Trail to the South Shore Trail, opened in 2003.